lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

 ## Writing a Custom Renderer - Vue.js 3

-Among many other cool features, Vue.js is much more modular.
-The project is consists of many different [packages](https://github.com/vuejs/vue-next), making it even more flexible and customizable.
+Among many other cool features, Vue.js 3 is much more modular than Vue.js 3.
+The project is consists of [many different packages](https://github.com/vuejs/vue-next), making it even more flexible and customizable.

 One of the more interesting architectural changes is the decoupled renderer and runtime.
 This makes it much easier to build custom renderers.

-## What is a custom renderer?
+## What is a Custom Renderer?

-A custom renderer is really just any renderer build on top of Vue's core compiler.
-[The DOM renderer](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom) (the only one that ships with Vue) could be considered a "custom renderer" in some ways - it doesn't have access to anything any other renderer would not have access to.
+Vue consists of several "systems".
+There is the reactivity system, it's custom component system, a virtual DOM, and several others.
+A renderer is what takes the output of the virtual DOM and *renders* it using some UI layer.
+[The DOM renderer](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom) (the only one that ships with Vue) could be considered only official renderer, and as such, the reference renderer.

+So, a custom renderer is renderer that targets anything other than the DOM.

-This can also be considered the best resource to learn to build a custom renderer - if you want to write one, you will become very well aquainted with it, since there are not too many other resources on building a Vue 3 renderer.
+The official DOM renderer can also be considered the best resource to learn to build a custom renderer - if you want to write one, you will become very well acquainted with it, since there are not many other resources on building a Vue 3 renderer.

 ## Existing Literature

-The main resources I used when learning to do this and preparing this post were:
+The main resources I used when preparing this post were:

 - [Vuminal](https://github.com/ycmjason/vuminal).
 A terminal renderer.
 It's source code is overly modular and kind of difficult to navigate, and I couldn't get it to do anything much more than the basic counter example in the README.
 - [Vugel](https://github.com/Planning-nl/vugel), a WebGL renderer.
 - [Vue 3 DOM Renderer source](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom).
-This was the most useful.
+This was the most useful resource by far.
 - [React PDF](https://react-pdf.org/).
 This is a custom PDF renderer for React.
-Not Vue, but the ideas apply.
+Not Vue, but the ideas apply, and the inspiration for this project.

-## What are we building?
+## What Are We Building?

 I decided to go with a *PDF renderer*.
 The goal is to take something like this: